logaretm/vee-validate/docs/guide/components/validation-provider.md

 ```

-Ideally you would pass the props you need to either `ValidationProvider` or the `VTextField` being validated, with this approach solves the verbosity problem while preserving the simple scoped slots API.
-It also allows you to distrubute props without the issues of having a conflict unlike HOC.
+Ideally you would pass the props you need to either the `ValidationProvider` or the `VTextField` being validated, with this approach solves the verbosity problem while preserving the simple scoped slots API.
+It also allows you to distribute props without the issues of having a conflict, unlike HOC.

-Using either approaches is up to you.
+Using either of these approaches is at your preference.

 ## Reference